xigadee/Microservice/README.md

 ## Feedback

-Xigadee is in active development across a number of development projects, and we welcome feedback and suggestions for future versions of the Framework, and more importantly bug reports.
+Xigadee is in active development across a number of development projects.
+We welcome feedback and suggestions for future versions of the Framework.
+More importantly, if you are using the libraries and discover a bug, please let us know so we can fix it.

 _[Paul Stancer](https://github.com/paulstancer)_